You should visit your health care provider from time to time, even if you are healthy. The purpose of these visits is to:

 - If you have high cholesterol, diabetes, heart disease, kidney problems, or certain other conditions, you may need to be checked more often.

-COLON CANCER SCREEN
+COLORECTAL CANCER SCREEN

 - A fecal occult blood (stool-based) test every year